 How do I sign up?
-Applications will be made available on the courses D2L site.
+The application is located below for you to download and fill out.
+They'll also be made available on the D2L course site.
 You must turn in your application to the department office, GB 131, on or before the specified deadline.
 A signup sheet will be in the office for you to select a date and time.

 How much is it?
 There is a $25 screening fee that you must pay when you turn in your application.
 Cashier checks, money orders, or cash only.
 No personal checks will be accepted.

 Provide acceptable results of pure tone audiometric testing of unaided

 hearing acuity according to the following table of worst acceptable thresholds*:

 A) No disease or condition of the middle or internal ear, nose, oral cavity, pharynx, or larynx that -

 (1) Interferes with hearing regular speech and/or speaking at a functional level, or may reasonably be expected to do so; or

 (2) Interferes with, or may reasonably be expected to interfere with, clear and effective speech communication.